 The process known as The Weather Channel Desktop (version 6) belongs to software The Weather Channel Interactive Consumer Application Software or The Weather Channel Desktop (version 6) by The Weather Channel Interactive (www.weather.com).

 Description: DesktopWeather.exe is not essential for Windows and will often cause problems.
 The file DesktopWeather.exe is located in a subfolder of "C:\Program Files".

-You could remove the entire program The Weather Channel Desktop or Desktop Weather by The using Windows Control Panel.
+You could remove the entire program The Weather Channel Desktop or The Weather Channel Desktop 6 using Windows Control Panel.